dr-sadat/dr-sadat.github.io/Teaching/CS321/syllabus.md

 [Home](./README.md) &nbsp;&nbsp;&nbsp; [Syllabus](./syllabus.md)  &nbsp;&nbsp;&nbsp; [Labs](./labs.md)

-Please check Canvas for the full syllabus for your particular term.
+Please check Canvas for the full syllabus for the specific class/section you registered for.
 A general overview of the important parts are outlined below.